Museums

 Washington County Historical Museum (Nashville)

-Built in 1871 as a private residence, this building now holds hundreds of artifacts from the county including a display of period wedding
+Built in 1871 as a private residence, this building now holds hundreds of artifacts from the county including a display of period wedding dresses.

 326 South Kaskaskia Street | Nashville, IL